reeshabh90/c-linux-server/readme.md

 3. multiplex-routinginfo : This project has sample code for 1 server and 2 types of client: routing_update_client & routing_client.
     * routing_update_client can add routing entries to routing server and see the current list maintained by server.
     * routing_client can just see the list of routing entries in the server.
 List gets updated whenever new entry is added.
-4. system-info: This project has sample code for an asynchronous server which makes use of 'epoll' to asynchronously connect with clients and shares system information every 5 second.
+4. system-info: This project has sample code for an asynchronous server which makes use of '*epoll*' to asynchronously connect with clients and shares system information every 5 second.
 We get a basic idea about how event loop functions.

 ## How to run the project
 Suppose you are in sample project multiplex-routinginfo.
 Please run following commands: